THE GLOBAL SITUATION, THE SUSTAINABLE ALTERNATIVE SOCIETY,

 This process is well underway.
 Millions of people in Ecovillage, Transition Towns and Degrowth movements are working to establish the new ways and communities.
 Many in poor neighbourhoods in rich world cities are doing this.
 The most remarkable shift is in poor countries where the Zapatistas, Campesinos, Kurds, Catalans and many others are turning away from conventional “development” and forming their own cooperative systems based on traditional values and giving no role to the market or the state.

 The best way we can contribute is just by raising these issues as often as we can in conversation.
 At this point in the revolution it is not a good use of energy to try to influence governments; they will not listen.
+And they cannot push these changes through from the centre.
 This must be a grass-roots revolution.
 Where possible it is important to join community groups setting up local cooperative arrangements, such as community gardens and welfare systems.
 These must be designed as educational devices.
 The point is not just to have another nice garden in the town; it is to spread the alternative vision to introduce people to the new ideas and ways.
 So they should contain lots of displays, dioramas, information boards and people ready to explain The Simpler Way to visitors.

 The Simpler Way is the classical Anarchist perspective on the good society and the transition to it.
 It recognises that a genuine revolution cannot take place unless it comes from deep and widespread commitment to a new worldview.
 And it recognises that a good society has to rule itself.
 Nothing would be achieved by taking state power (the socialist goal) while most people do not have the ideas and attitudes required to run the new communities well.
 When most people opt for The Simpler Way the revolution will have been won, and remaking the state etc. along new lines will be a fairly easy consequence.